 Oh yes, and you’ll probably want to know what we got to eat during the day!
 It was quite a meaty feast, mainly pork, though during the smoking part of the day we also tried smoked fish, chicken and cheese (all delicious).
 For lunch, we had a beautiful pork dish with a side of purple sprouting broccoli.
 It was really lovely to enjoy this lunch at the long table in the barn, too.
 On each of the courses there was always a great, friendly bunch of participants so it’s nice to get this time to chill and chat.

 And that’s a wrap guys!
-I had such a wonderful time at River Cottage.
+I had such a wonderful time at River Cottage Cookery School.
 I’d go back for more courses for sure!
 If you’re a lover of natural, whole foods then these cooking courses are for you.
 Each course was informal, friendly and fun.
 A beautiful way to spend a few days in the countryside!